 After you install Label Studio, start the server to start using it.

-By default, Label Studio starts with a SQLite database to store labeling tasks and annotations.
-You can specify different source and target storage for labeling tasks and annotations using Label Studio UI or the API.
+By default, Label Studio starts with an SQLite database to store labeling tasks and annotations.
+You can specify different sources and target storage for labeling tasks and annotations using Label Studio UI or the API.
 See Database storage for more.